-08 May 2020 From 8th May Admissions and Inpatient numbers will be broken down into confirmed and suspected Covid19 cases.
-11 May 2020 From 11th May additional charts on a rolling 5 day average occupancy rate in G&A / ICU Beds are now available.
-13 May 2020 From 13th May, information on the rate of positive lab completed tests per 100,000 population has been included.
-28 May 2020 From 28th May information on COVID-19 death settings and historical trend analysis of COVID-19 care home outbreaks have been added to the dashboard.
-01 June 2020 From 1st June, additional pages have been added for COVID-19 testing trend analysis (7 day rolling average of positive tests & percentage of all tests identified as positive) and additional information on COVID-19 admissions.
-Ongoing validation of admissions data has resulted in revised figures being published from 1st June.
-09 June 2020 From 10th June 2020 data on suspected COVID-19 patient admissions and inpatients will be removed from the dashboard and reporting will focus on confirmed cases only.
-12 June 2020 From 15th June 2020, information will be presented on the numbers of ventilated COVID / Non-COVID patients.
-We will also include a breakdown of COVID / Non COVID general bed occupancy.
-23 June 2020 From 25 June all beds and ventilation data will focus on confirmed Covid-19 cases only.
-23 June 2020 From 26 June reporting will commence on the outcomes of laboratory completed tests at National Testing Centres.
-26 June 2020 Change to Reporting Frequency-From week commencing 29th June the COVID-19 dashboard will no longer be updated at weekends.
-6th July 2020 From 6th July a page detailing deaths reported on the Saturday and Sunday of each weekend will be added.
-This will be updated each Monday on the dashboard.
+- 08 May 2020 From 8th May Admissions and Inpatient numbers will be broken down into confirmed and suspected COVID-19 cases. - 11 May 2020 From 11th May additional charts on a rolling 5 day average occupancy rate in G&A / ICU Beds are now available. - 13 May 2020 From 13th May, information on the rate of positive lab completed tests per 100,000 population has been included. - 28 May 2020 From 28th May information on COVID-19 death settings and historical trend analysis of COVID-19 care home outbreaks have been added to the dashboard. - 01 June 2020 From 1st June, additional pages have been added for COVID-19 testing trend analysis (7 day rolling average of positive tests & percentage of all tests identified as positive) and additional information on COVID-19 admissions.
+Ongoing validation of admissions data has resulted in revised figures being published from 1st June. - 09 June 2020 From 10th June 2020 data on suspected COVID-19 patient admissions and inpatients will be removed from the dashboard and reporting will focus on confirmed cases only. - 12 June 2020 From 15th June 2020, information will be presented on the numbers of ventilated COVID / Non-COVID patients.
+We will also include a breakdown of COVID / Non COVID general bed occupancy. - 23 June 2020 From 25th June all beds and ventilation data will focus on confirmed COVID-19 cases only. - 23 June 2020 From 26th June reporting will commence on the outcomes of laboratory completed tests at National Testing Centres. - 26 June 2020 Change to Reporting Frequency-From week commencing 29th June the COVID-19 dashboard will no longer be updated at weekends. - 06 July 2020 From 6th July a page detailing deaths reported on the Saturday and Sunday of each weekend will be added.
+This will be updated each Monday on the dashboard. - 26 August 2020 From 26th August information on admissions and discharges within the last 7 and 14 days has been added to page 10 of the dashboard. - 03 September 2020 From 2nd September an additional page was added on laboratory completed tests by LGD during the most recent and previous 7 days, and a breakdown of positive tests by age group and LGD.